awslabs/aws-config-rdk/README.md

-# rdk
+# AWS RDK

 [![pypibadge](https://static.pepy.tech/personalized-badge/rdk?period=total&units=international_system&left_color=black&right_color=blue&left_text=downloads)](https://pepy.tech/project/rdk)
 ![PyPI](https://img.shields.io/pypi/v/rdk)

-Rule Development Kit
+AWS Config Rules Development Kit

 We greatly appreciate feedback and bug reports at
 <rdk-maintainers@amazon.com>!
 You may also create an issue on this repo.

-The RDK is designed to support a \"Compliance-as-Code\" workflow that is intuitive and productive.
+The RDK is designed to support a "Compliance-as-Code" workflow that is intuitive and productive.
 It abstracts away much of the undifferentiated heavy lifting associated with deploying AWS Config rules backed by custom lambda functions, and provides a streamlined